-This is why you need to look at your labels and choose natural non-toxic soaps for yourself and baby.
+This is why you need to look at your labels and choose natural, non-toxic, safe soap for your pregnancy and beyond.

 Take a look at the soaps you’re currently using.
 Do they contain any of these ingredients?

 Look for FD&C or D&C followed by a color and/or number.
 These are artificial colors and are derived from petroleum or coal tar sources.1 They’re typically found in food but also show up in many beauty products.

 They’re completely unnecessary.
 They can “induce adverse behavioral effects in children.”2 Remember your skin absorbs too, so avoid these in your soap.

 Triclosan is a common antibacterial chemical.
 You’ve probably heard of it being used in hand soaps.
 That’s because in September 2017, it was BANNED (finally!) from liquid soaps.

 It’s an endocrine disruptor, meaning it can really mess up your hormones.
 Who needs that on top of all the other pregnant hormones?
 In addition, it’s linked to breast cancer.3